 Keep Your Financial Records Clean

-Insurers base income protection cover on your declared taxable income over the past 2-3 years.
-If you have been minimising your taxable income through aggressive deductions, your maximum insurable income will be lower.
-Discuss this with your accountant - there is often a balance between tax efficiency and insurability that is worth getting right.
+Insurers base income protection cover on your declared taxable income over the past 2-3 financial years from your ATO tax returns.
+If you have been minimising taxable income through aggressive deductions, your maximum insurable income will be lower.
+There is a balance between tax efficiency and insurability that is worth discussing with your accountant.

 4